RichardsGroup/LSSTprep/README.md

 # LSSTprep
 Repository for Richards group LSST prep work, specifically related to the AGN SC.
 Maintained by gtr@physics.drexel.edu

+Cadence -- Notebooks related to exploring the effect of different cadences (particular, so-called "rolling" cadences) on the identification of AGNs in LSST via variability.
+Let by Weixiang Yu.
+We will be simulating WFD and DDF light curves of theoretical AGNs (both damped random walks and damped harmonic oscillators--with a range of parameters) and seeing how changing the observing cadences affects our ability both to identify the objects as variable AGN and, furthermore, to accurately recover their model parameters.

 LCmerge -- Notebooks related to trying to understand how we can best merge light curves from multiple bands to produce a single light curve, both for the purpose of deciding whether an object is variable